Rokutann/nalist.el/README.md

 ### nalist-set-equal `(nalist-a nalist-b &optional testfn)`

-Check with TESTFN if NALIST-A and NALIST-B have same pairs.
+Check with TESTFN if NALIST-A and NALIST-B have the same pairs.

-Return t if so, otherwise nil.
+If so, return t, otherwise nil.
 The default TESTFN is ‘equal’.

 ```lisp
 (nalist-set-equal nal-1 '((a . b) (c . d)))) ;; => t